 All Gapps and market apps updated to newest versions

 All other stock sense

-Posted December 8, 2011 By: Will Verduzco
+Posted December 8, 2011 at 05:48 pm by Will Verduzco

 Up, up, down, down, menu, back, power.
 Sound familiar?
 If you’ve ever used a standard Android recovery, I’m sure it does.
 Why is it that accessing the recovery partition on a modern, touch-screen device feels a little like entering the Konami code?
 Thanks to 4EXT Recovery Touch by XDA forum member madmaxx82, this is no longer the case for the HTC Sensation, Desire S, Incredible S / 2, Desire HD / Inspire 4G, and Desire Z /G2.